Third Man Records: Discography

-Third Man releases some music on compact disc and via electronic release on iTunes, but its primary format is vinyl records.
+Third Man releases some music on compact disc and via electronic release on iTunes; however, its primary format is vinyl records.

 In addition to pressing titles on regular black vinyl, most releases have an exclusive and/or limited sister pressing on colored or multicolored vinyl.
 Beginning with TMR-003, a limited edition handmade batch of 100 tri-colored 7-inch vinyl, in equal parts black, yellow, and white, were produced for exclusive distribution at Third Man's Nashville location.
 Beginning with TMR-009, an additional 50 tri-colored vinyl have been pressed for random distribution in Third Man mail orders.
 Certain single releases have been sold on tri-colored vinyl available at record stores in the artist's hometown instead of at the Nashville store.
 An additional 50 are still randomly distributed in mail orders.

 Recordings from live shows in the Blue Room (recorded either directly to analog reel-to-reel tape or direct-to-acetate) are made available in black and blue vinyl in varying quantities.
 The split-color records are available only to show attendees, and each LP is sealed with a concert-specific label on which the purchaser's name is written.

 Third Man is known for pushing the boundaries with vinyl record production, and with the help of United Record Pressing (their main partner in manufacturing records prior to the opening of Third Man Pressing), their innovations include the following unique record pressings: Glow In The Dark Record, Triple-Decker Record (a 7-inch within a 12-inch), Texas-Sized Record (8" and 13" records), Metallized Record, Liquid-Filled Record, Scented Record, Rose Petal-Filled Record, Playable Etching Record, 3 RPM Record, Lightning Bolt Record, Bolt-A-Trope Record, and the Flex-Ray Record (a flexi disc made from an x-ray).

 Two albums released by Third Man Records have received sales certification awards from the Recording Industry Association of America: White Blood Cells by the White Stripes was certified Platinum with sales of at least 1 million units and Blunderbuss by Jack White was certified Gold with sales of at least 500,000 units.
 Additionally the DVD release of the White Stripes documentary film Under Great White Northern Lights was certified Gold for longform video sales of at least 50,000 units.

+Publications

+Third Man Books, the publishing arm of Third Man Records, has published many books.
+It also publishes the quarterly music magazine Maggot Brain.